PoisonIvory/sage/Project/DOCS_AUTOMATION.md

 - **Auto-generate documentation** using scripts:
   - `./automation_scripts/generate_docs.sh` — Runs all doc generators (e.g., Jazzy, Sphinx, custom scripts).
-  - `./automation_scripts/update_changelog.sh` — Prompts for a summary of recent changes and appends to CHANGELOG.md.
   - `./automation_scripts/summarize_tests.sh` — Runs all tests and generates a summary report for inclusion in TEST_PLAN.md or as a CI artifact.

 ### 4.3 Continuous Integration (CI)